section-engineering-education/engineering-education/content/articles/building-a-time-series-weather-forecasting-application-in-python/index.md

 ![Visualizing our prediction](/engineering-education/building-a-time-series-weather-forecasting-application-in-python/vusual.png)

-From these results, we can deduce that between `2018-01` and `2018-03`, we expect the temperature to be very high.
-In addition, in the months between June and July, we expect a lot colder temperatures.
+From these results, we can deduce that we expect the temperature to be very high between `2018-01` and `2018-03`.
+In addition, in June and July, we expect a lot of colder temperatures.
 This result mimics the one that we had earlier with hotter temperatures in January - March and colder temperatures between June and July.

 You can find the complete code for this tutorial [here](https://colab.research.google.com/drive/1-jV0KIAxJEuozwS6quVGVf4tpRlfEZTE?usp=sharing).